What do I need to fillet a fish?

 The knife sharpener

-In principle, you can also keep your knife sharp with the sharpening steel or a whetstone, but you should also master the technique.
+In principle, you can also keep your knife sharp with the sharpening steel or a whetstone.
+Therefore you should also master the technique.

 As mentioned, I use carbide sharpeners, these sharpen the knife very quickly.
 You can find the sharpeners here: